hushicai/node-phpcgi/README.md

 });
 ```

-After change the handler path to you own, you can do this:
+After that, you can do this:

 ```bash
 npm install -g mocha